LarissaKim/realworld-example/README.md

 - Emails should be unique
 - Article or comment author profile must be up-to-date
 - Current user's following status must be shown when viewing another user's profile, including authors of articles and comments
-- A high-traffic production app would likely require write-sharding for articles and article tags to avoid hot partitions

-  This project will attempt to implement write-sharding for articles.
-A global secondary index with the partition key `ARTICLE#YYYY#MM#DD` (year, month, date the article was published) will be used when listing articles.
-Possible values will be the date the query was made (inclusive) until the date this app was "released" (inclusive).

-  Write-sharding article tags could be implemented by showing the top `n` tags, as outlined in a [ "leaderboard" example by Alex De Brie](https://www.dynamodbguide.com/leaderboard-write-sharding).
-This method will most likely be used when implementing the [Bonus TODO](#bonus).

 ## Resources